 Three ways you can fix a clogged sink include:

-- Plunger: One way to clear away a partial clog is with a plunger.
-If there isn't any standing water in the sink, fill it with enough water to cover the drain.
-Then, use the plunger to loosen the blockage and dislodge the clog.
+- Plunger: One way to eliminate a partial clog is with a plunger.
+If there’s no standing water in the sink, fill it with enough water to cover the drain.
+Then, use the plunger to attempt to dislodge the clog.

-- Plumbing snake/weasel: If a plunger doesn’t fix the problem, you may try using a plumbing snake—a long, thin section of plastic—to put down your pipe to attach to the clog so you can extract it manually.
-Sometimes, these are referred to as plumbing weasels.
+- Plumbing snake/weasel: If a plunger doesn’t fix the problem, you may have to use a plumbing snake—a long, thin piece of plastic—to put down your pipe to attach to the clog so you can extract it manually.
+Sometimes, these are called plumbing weasels.

-- Chemical Clog Remover: Multiple chemical clog removers on the market dissolve blockages in sink pipes.
-Be certain to follow all directions, and that the remover won’t damage your home’s pipes or the basin in your sink.
+- Chemical Clog Remover: Many chemical clog removers are available to break down blockages in sink pipes.
+Be certain to follow all directions, and that any brand you buy won’t damage your home’s pipes or the basin in your sink.